 The lady's frown deepens.
 'Did the school send you?'

 Mae glances down at her school tie and blazer.
+Maybe she should have changed, first.
 'I'm a concerned friend.'

 'So, you're friends with my daughter?'
 He asks in a suffocating, cotton voice.